 - Acidity and salt.
 Best friends for ever.
 Like oysters and Sauvignon Blanc.

 These are a few ideas just to start with.
 But remember, you are the one who makes the rules of the game!
 Wine pairing with similar foods is a playful gastronomic experience that can make your dinner with friends and family very enjoyable and fun.
-Experiment with various flavours and wine styles, eg do different wine pairings with pizza or steak, and “fight” over which one is the best.
+Experiment with various flavours and wine styles, eg make different wine pairings with pizza or steak, and “fight” over which one is the best.
 Discover even unusual combinations and create your own personal Food & Wine “portfolio”.

 There’s always one rule we love to follow: What grows together, goes together.

 Spanakopita (spinach and cheese pie).
 Eaten with fresh, unoaked whites.
-We will try it with a wine from Athens, specifically from the Attica region.
+We will try it with a Greek wine from Athens, specifically from the Attica region.
 Savvatiano lives up to the occasion, with its citrus and herbal notes.

 Saganaki (crispy, fried cheese), served with lemon.
-Needs a wine high in acidity, that can substitute the lemon and “save” the nicely made crust from soaking.
+Needs a Greek wine high in acidity, that can substitute the lemon and “save” the nicely made crust from soaking.
 Robola of Kefalonia is our n.1 Greek white wine choice.

 Ladera.
 A whole category of Greek foods, meaning vegetable-based dishes with olive oil and mainly tomato sauce.
 Any rose would do, but our most beloved combination by far is Limniona.
-A wine with finesse and elegance that can challenge any Pinot Noir on its way.
+A Greek wine with finesse and elegance that can challenge any Pinot Noir on its way.

 Greek comfort.
 Dishes that bring Greeks back home again and again, are their mum’s moussaka (eggplant-based) or pastitsio (pasta-based) dishes, with minced meat and bechamel sauce on top).
 Greek red wine Agiorgitiko will make you say OPA!